Pennywise (band): New bassist and continued popularity (1996–2002)

 Following Thirsk's death, Bradbury rejoined the band as bassist and recorded their next album, Full Circle (1997).
 Despite the loss of the band's friend and bassist, the album came out several months after Thirsk's death and was dedicated in his honor.
-In tribute of Thirsk, the band re-recorded a song from their first album "Bro-Hymn" and renamed it "Bro-Hymn (tribute)".
+In tribute of Thirsk, the band re-recorded a song from their first album, "Bro-Hymn", and renamed it "Bro-Hymn (tribute)".
 The album artwork of Full Circle resembles the cover art from their first album.

-The band's next album Straight Ahead was released in 1999.
+The band's next album, Straight Ahead, was released in 1999.
 The album reached 62 on the Billboard 200, and 8 on the Australian Albums Chart.
-The album produced 2 singles; "Alien", which reached 36 on the Hot Modern Rock Tracks & "Victim of Reality".
+The album produced two singles: "Alien", which reached 36 on the Hot Modern Rock Tracks, and "Victim of Reality".
 An 18th track was released only in Australia and New Zealand, a cover of the Men at Work song "Down Under."
 The band ran into trouble while promoting their 1999 performance at KROQ's Weenie Roast on the Loveline radio show when an intoxicated Dragge held bandmate Bradbury and hosts Adam Carolla and Dr. Drew hostage in the studio by barricading the door with his 6-foot 5-inch, 300 pound body.
 The guitarist then said he was going to defecate into his hand and make Carolla eat it, threatened the hosts' lives, and claimed to have a hand grenade, but didn't.
 Police were called, but charges were not filed.

-A live album, Live @ the Key Club was released in 2000.
+A live album, Live @ the Key Club, was released in 2000.
 It contained songs from all their previous albums.
 Land of the Free? was released in 2001 and ranked 67 on the Billboard 200 and number 21 on the Australian ARIA Albums Chart.
 The song "Who's on Your Side" was co-written by Brett Gurewitz (also known as Mr. Brett), a guitarist and songwriter for Bad Religion.
 That year the band took part in the Vans Warped 2001 tour.